banner scheduled tasks on pi -- Erik Mclean / Unsplash / ThomasDyan / RaspberryTips

 Failed to start ssh.service: Interactive authentication required.

-If you use the current user’s crontab, the cron will run with your current privileges.
+If you use the current user’s crontab, the cron will execute with your current privileges.

-Non administrator users are not allowed to start a service, so it won’t work.
+Non-administrators are not allowed to start a service, so it won’t run.

 For this to work, you must add this line in the root crontab (sudo crontab -e) or the global crontab found in /etc/crontab.